t3knoid/refol.general/docs/redmine_wiki_mirror.md

 ## Link rewriting behavior

 - When `rewrite_links` is enabled the module will rewrite internal Redmine wiki links to point at the mirrored filenames.
 This covers full Redmine wiki URLs (absolute and site-relative) and wiki-style links like `[[Title]]` or `[[Title|Label]]`.
-- The project's main wiki page (title `wiki`) is mapped to `README.<filename_extension>`, so links targeting the main wiki will refer to the local README after mirroring.
+- The project's main wiki page (title `wiki`) is mapped to `index.<filename_extension>`, so links targeting the main wiki will refer to the local INDEX after mirroring.